adrian-prajsnar/copyflix/README.md

-# Netflix-ap11
+# Copyflix

 [copyflix-ap11.netlify.app](https://copyflix-ap11.netlify.app/)

 ## Description

-Netflix-ap11 is an educational project developed solely for learning purposes, with all copyrights belonging to Netflix Polska.
+Copyflix is an educational project developed solely for learning purposes, with all copyrights belonging to Netflix Polska.
 The primary objective behind this project is to mirror the functionality of the original Netflix website while honing skills in pure **HTML, CSS, & JavaScript**.

 **Features:**